qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/spatial_statistics.rst

 way to demonstrate this in QGIS is via the image histogram, available in the :guilabel:`Layer Properties` dialog of any image layer.

-* In your :guilabel:`Layers list`, right-click on the SRTM DEM layer.
+* In your :guilabel:`Layers` panel, right-click on the SRTM DEM layer.
 * Select :menuselection:`Properties`.
 * Choose the tab :guilabel:`Histogram`.
 You may need to click on the :guilabel:`Compute Histogram` button to generate the graphic.
 You will see a